Buddhism in Southeast Asia

 The program is based at Chiang Mai University in Chiang Mai in northern Thailand.
 Chiang Mai is a 700-year-old city caught between two worlds.
 Thai tradition and customs are still very much alive in this city and they happily co-exist with modern Thailand.
 The city is most famous for having more than 300 Buddhist temples, and one of the most holy, Wat Doi Suthep, sits atop the mountain that overlooks the city.
 Chiang Mai is rife with festivals and is definitely the handicraft capital of Thailand with beautiful woodwork, jewelry and ceramics.
 The city also has a vibrant nightlife with many excellent restaurants and a lively music scene.
 Students will attend lectures on campus most mornings and participate in field excursions and cultural activities most afternoons.
 All courses follow their own programs and incorporate different field locations based on the academic content of the course.

 The Education Abroad Network is pleased to offer students a unique living experience to aid in cultural immersion on a daily basis.
-As a student at Chiang Mai University, you will live off-campus at UniLoft with a Thai roommate.
-Uniloft is less than a five minute walk to campus, and is a modern student housing complex.
-Roommates are all Chiang Mai University students and are on-hand to assist program participants assimilate into a new culture.
+As a student at Chiang Mai University, you will live off-campus at Uniloft, a modern student housing complex just five minutes from campus by foot.
+Chiang Mai University students are on-hand to assist program participants with assimilating into a new culture.
 Each participant has their own room and shares a small common living area with their roommate.
 Each apartment has built-in furniture, walk-in closet, refrigerator, air conditioner, TV, and bathroom.